 Yeah, I mean, it’s, it’s scary.
 The whole thing’s very scary.
-But so so I literally jumped on the tunnel drove drove across France across Belgium, and I arrived in Germany in a town called Dortmund and I booked a five star no four star hotel.
+But so so I literally jumped on the tunnel drove across France across Belgium, and I arrived in Germany in a town called Dortmund and I booked a five star no four-star hotel.
 It was under £100 including breakfast.
 I think it was like a Mercure or something, absolutely beautiful.

 Really nice people, super breakfast.
-And yeah, it was it was phenomenal. absolutely phenomenal so then I drove the next day to Berlin.
+And yeah, it was phenomenal. absolutely phenomenal so then I drove the next day to Berlin.

 Nathaniel Schooler 11:29

 It’s a long trip.
-I drove to Berlin, ended up having a five star hotel for 85 pounds, including breakfast.
-The only difference between the four and the five star was the coffee machine in the room was exceptionally good in the five star and they had obviously a fridge and stuff.
-But that was the only real difference there was not not a lot, because Mercure I take my hat off to them.
+I drove to Berlin, ended up having a five-star hotel for 85 pounds, including breakfast.
+The only difference between the four and the five star was the coffee machine in the room was exceptionally good in the five stars and they had obviously a fridge and stuff.
+But that was the only real difference there was not a lot, because Mercure I take my hat off to them.
 Just take my hat off, it is super, really super.
 You know.